gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 For what it’s worth, I have had good success cleaning my shoes with household vinegar (~5–10% acetic acid) in a ~50 parts water to 1 part vinegar dilution.
 The acidic pH over the time it takes for the shoes to dry seems pretty good at making it inhabitable for the accumulated stink-causing bacteria.
 Freezing your shoes is still recommended every so often, but frost will only make bacteria dormant, not kill them.
+So by the time your shoes are warmed up by your feet again, the bacteria will be there and ready to produce stink as well.

 <!--* many many factors in shoes becoming smelly, so hard to have a one-size-fits-all solution-->
 Sadly, this isn’t a straightforward problem with only a few possible causes.